 (5) maintain accurate and complete records of securities transactions and official activities;

-(6) establish a policy relating to the purchase and sale of securities on the basis of competitive offerings or bids.
-The policy is subject to board approval;
+(6) establish a policy, which is subject to state board approval, relating to the purchase and sale of securities on the basis of competitive offerings or bids;

 (7) cause securities acquired to be kept in the custody of the commissioner of management and budget or other depositories consistent with chapter 356A, as the state board deems appropriate;